Skip to main content

 Laws are in place to protect employees from “no poach” agreements and wage-fixing agreements between two or more employers.

-When companies agree not to hire or recruit the other’s employees, they are effectively limiting workers’ right to seek competitive wages and employment.
-Workers are entitled to the benefits of a competitive labor market, including range of job opportunities, and the ability to use competing offers to negotiate their wages and terms of employment.
+When companies agree not to hire or recruit each other’s employees, they are effectively limiting workers’ rights to seek competitive wages and employment.
+Workers are entitled to the benefits of a competitive labor market, including a range of job opportunities, and the ability to use competing offers to negotiate their wages and terms of employment.

 Monopolization

-Antitrust laws should be seen as much protectionist as regulatory, because consumers and competitors are on the losing end if one company deliberately destroys its rivals by controlling supply and pricing.
+Antitrust laws should be seen as more protectionist than regulatory, because consumers and competitors are on the losing end if one company deliberately destroys its rivals by controlling supply and pricing.

 Predatory Pricing